 The book went with us everywhere as we prepared the translation, working in coffee shops in Los Angeles, New York, and Montreal, where we traveled to meet Wyschnegradsky’s disciple Bruce Mather.
 Martine had introduced us to Bruce through a letter.
 A great composer in his own right, Bruce taught the Manual during his tenure at McGill University.
 He and his wife, Pierrette LePage, an accomplished pianist and teacher, live between Montreal and France, where they present concerts and perform contemporary microtonal works.
 Bruce and Pierrette’s living room is taken up almost entirely by two baby grand pianos tuned a quarter tone apart, positioned so that the players face one another.
 Together, the pianos function like the combined moving parts of a single, profoundly expressive instrument.
 The musical lines divided between the keyboards crystallize into the most intensely nuanced passages, and the resonance of the quarter tones is strikingly vivid.

 While we were visiting Bruce, he took us to the Conservatoire de musique de Montréal so that we could hear the sixteenth-tone “Carrillo piano” that had been specially built for him by the German piano maker Sauter.
 The piano appears to be an ordinary upright piano, but it has an extended 97-note keyboard whose entire range encompasses one octave, C1 (middle C) to C2.
 The question of whether one can hear sixteenth tones was decidedly answered for us when Bruce sat down and demonstrated a “glissando” by playing a passage of ultra-ultrachromatic notes.
 Each sixteenth tone illuminates a distinct, reverberant sound-space.
 The instrument’s most poignant feature is the surreal and uncanny quality of the resonance warping between such precisely and closely tuned strings.
-Bruce played some of his piece Etude VII A, in which a diminished-like chord seems to melt as it’s stretched apart by sixteenth tone alterations.
+Bruce played some of his piece Etude VII A, in which tonal and quartertonal sonorities bleed into one another, stretched apart by sixteenth tone alterations.
 The harmonics collide to create a sound akin to a piano being played underwater, the sound waves bent and distorted by the thickness of the substance through which they travel.
 Bruce organizes a concert each winter in Montreal featuring works written for his special piano.

 Hearing the sixteenth-tone piano piqued our interest in its inventor, Julián Carrillo.
 A contemporary of Wyschnegradsky, Carrillo was an indigenous Mexican composer active in the early 20th century, who traveled from his home in Mexico City to Leipzig to learn what he referred to as the “glorious German music tradition.”
 After writing music that sounds a lot like Brahms and Wagner, including an impressive opera Matilde o México (1910), Carrillo devoted himself, starting in the 1920s, to composing with microtones.
 In an artful narrative, Carrillo often recounted how he discovered the existence of microtones in 1895 during an experiment in which he used a razor’s edge to stop the G string on a violin in increments until he reached the note A. Within the whole step G to A he found sixteen discreet sounds.
 His microtonal system, which he called Sonido 13 (the thirteenth sound), communed with the mysteries beyond 12-note equal temperament.
 Carrillo had lofty ambitions for Sonido 13, prophesying that “[t]he thirteenth sound will tune the world.”
 In 1926 he moved to New York where his Sonata casi fantasía was heard by Stokowski, who then commissioned a work for the Philadelphia Orchestra from him.
 Carrillo reworked the Sonata into his 1927 Concertino in which, in a brilliant stroke of practical ingenuity, he had a chamber ensemble playing microtones against the “normally” tuned orchestra.
 The composite result was an eminently playable microtonal orchestral piece.
 Like Wyschnegradsky, Carrillo mastered the history of his art and the dominant style of his time before plunging, out of an inner necessity, headlong into the deep waters of microtonality.
 And like Wyschnegradsky, he remains an underheard innovator of 20th-century music.